darinz/CS105-Java/16_oop/05_encapsulation.md

     }
 }
 ```
+**Explanation:**
+- This setter checks if the new value is valid before changing `x`.
+If not, it prints a warning and does not change the value.
+This keeps the object in a valid state.

 - We can change our internal implementation (e.g., use polar coordinates instead of x/y) without changing the public interface.
+This means code using our class does not need to change, even if we change how we store the data inside.

 ---